-Shows a list of all current groups of users as created by p{4} group.
+Shows a list of all current groups of users as created by p4 group.
 Only the group names are displayed.

 If the optional user argument is provided, only the groups containing that user are listed.
+If the optional group argument is provided, only groups containing the named group are listed.

 Can File Arguments Use Revision Specifier?
 Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A list p4 groups bob Display the names of all groups of which user bob is a member.
+Minimal Access Level Required N/A N/A list p4 have